commercetools/commercetools-sunrise-java/staged-documentation.md

 ## Handlebars adding helpers

-*We suggest to not add handlebars helpers to use for calculations or logic, this is not what is handlebars designed and selected for.*
+*We suggest to not add handlebars helpers to use for calculations or logic, this is not what is handlebars designed for and selected for.*

 Suppose you want to add a helper `hello` which can be called like this: